29 Unexpected Things To Do In Montego Bay That Will Surprise You

 Montego Bay (“MoBay”) is the beating heart of Jamaica’s north coast.
 As one of the island’s most popular destinations, it’s a hotspot for travelers looking to soak up Jamaica’s vibrant energy while enjoying world-class resorts, stunning natural beauty, and rich cultural experiences.

 If your bags are already packed—or you’re still debating where to go—this guide will help you plan the ultimate Montego Bay experience.
-Here are 30 exciting things to do in Montego Bay that will make your trip one for the books.
+Here are 29 unexpected things to do in Montego Bay that will make your trip one for the books.

 When it comes to the best beaches in Jamaica, Doctor’s Cave Beach is always at the top of the list.
 Sitting right on Montego Bay’s famous “Hip Strip,” this iconic stretch of white sand and calm, crystal-clear waters has been drawing visitors for over a century.
 Some even believe the waters have healing properties, thanks to underground mineral springs that once flowed into the bay.